 A second technology that can be opted for is using optical scanners.
-As the name suggests, optical scanners basically take pictures of the finger and every time an attempt to unlock is made, the current image is cross-referenced with the stored images and access is granted.
+As the name suggests, optical scanners take pictures of the finger, and every time an attempt to unlock is made, the current image is cross-referenced with the stored images, and access is granted.

 Magnetic Sensor and Magnetic Secure Transmission

-The magnetic sensor (an integrated circuit called Hall IC) is used to detect magnetic fields, obviously.
+The magnetic sensor (an integrated circuit called Hall IC) is used to detect magnetic fields.
 It enables the smartphone to be used with a magnetic flip cover and process wireless payments.

 HRM (Heart Rate Monitor)

-Should I really be concerned with the battery size on my next smartphone?
+Should I be concerned with the battery size on my next smartphone?

 A bigger battery naturally increases the size and weight of the phone.
 In addition to that, it also increases the time your phone takes to charge from 0 to 100.
-However, manufacturers have devised techniques that increase the power that can be absorbed by a phone’s battery to significantly improve charging times.
+However, manufacturers have devised techniques that increase the power that can be absorbed by a phone’s battery to improve charging times significantly.

 Fast charging is a concept that allows you to charge your phones up to a certain level at ridiculously high speeds.
 Here’s what you need to know as a consumer.

 Terms like Qualcomm’s QuickCharge and OnePlus’ TurboCharge are not just marketing gimmicks.
-They are actually technologies that allow your phone to accept higher wattage.
+They are technologies that allow your phone to accept higher wattage.
 So look out for these terms.
-Qualcomm’s QuickCharge is known for including their technology in the battery of the phone as well as the charging adapter.
+Qualcomm’s QuickCharge is known for including its technology in the battery of the phone.
+As well as the charging adapter.
 So your phone get’s slightly heated while charging.
-OnePlus, on the other hand, have included their tech in just the adapter, so the adapter, in lieu of your phone, gets hot and bears the brunt of the extra wattage.
+OnePlus, on the other hand, have included their tech in just the adapter.
+So the adapter, in lieu of your phone, gets hot and bears the brunt of the extra wattage.